arturs-ansons/BankAccount/README.md

 ## Application description

 Upon completing the registration process, users are directed to the clients portal.
 Within the Clients page, users have the option to open accounts denominated in EUR, USD, Investment, and Crypto currencies.
 Additionally, users are empowered to facilitate fund transfers in EUR and USD to other clients accounts.
 Furthermore, users can engage in the purchase of cryptocurrencies using their Investment(USD) account.
-It is pertinent to note that the functionality to sell cryptocurrencies has not been implemented at present.
+It is pertinent to note that the functionality to sell cryptocurrencies has not been implemented at present and visual indicator(color and percentage) is set to check only last purchase(additional functionality to be implemented).

 In instances where a user initiates a currency transfer from EUR to USD accounts, the program will automatically calculate the applicable exchange rate.
 This feature ensures a seamless and transparent financial transaction experience for our users.